-The boiler must be installed with the minimum installation clearances to combustible materials outlined below.
+Boilers must be installed with the minimum installation clearances to combustible materials outlined below.
 Clearances may only be reduced by means approved by the regulatory authorities.

-- The boiler is not suitable for outdoor installation.
-It must be located in a weather-tight protected space.
-Conditioned spaces are recommended. - The boiler must be placed on a level, non combustible floor, such as a concrete slab on earth.
-If the boiler is placed 8" above the floor it may be easier to load and clean the boiler. - If the boiler is placed near inhabited rooms, so that flue gas can penetrate into these rooms, a carbon monoxide alarm must be installed. - Chimney flue clearances may supercede boiler clearances.
+- Fröling and Effecta boilers are not suitable for outdoor installation.
+They must be located in a weather-tight protected space.
+Conditioned spaces are recommended. - Boilers must be placed on level, non combustible floors, such as concrete slabs on earth.
+If boilers are placed 8" above the floor it may be easier to load and to clean. - If boilers are placed near inhabited room, so that flue gas can penetrate into these rooms, a carbon monoxide alarm must be installed. - Chimney flue clearances may supercede boiler clearances.

 Clearances to Combustibles Boiler Model

-Measurement Units S3 Turbo 30 S3 Turbo 50
+Measurement Units S3 Turbo 30 S3 Turbo 50 Smart 40 Smart 55

-A-Backwall to Appliance inches 14 14
+A-Backwall to Appliance inches 14 14 12 12

-B-Sidewall to Appliance inches 9 9
+B-Sidewall to Appliance (S3 actuator and door side) inches 32 32 20 20

-C-Boiler Depth inches 451/2 501/4
+C-Boiler Depth inches 451/2 501⁄4 39 411⁄4

-D-Boiler Width inches 221/2 27
+D-Boiler Width inches 221/2 27 231/2 291⁄2

-E-Distance in Front of Boiler inches 36 36
+E-Distance in Front of Boiler inches 36 36 36 36

+F-Sidewall to Appliance inches 9 9 6 6

-F-Ceiling to Appliance inches 24 24
+G-Ceiling to Appliance inches 24 24 24 24